Hexworks/hexworks-site/_tutorials/2019-06-26-how-to-make-a-roguelike-aggressive-monsters.md

 In this article we explored how we can add aggressive monsters to our game by combining *behaviors*.
 We've reused a lot of the functionality we already had so we didn't have to write much code either!

-Next up is another roguelike staple: **experience and levelling up**!
+Next up is another roguelike staple: **experience and leveling up**!

 Until then go forth and *kode on*!